 - Factory: Tabacalera La Flor S.A.

 - Number of Cigars Released: 2,000 Boxes of 20 (4,000 total cigars)

 It is a fairly dense stick, and when I first smelled the cigar, I got a really nice scent of cinnamon, but not overly much, just below the surface.
 My first puff filled my mouth with tobacco and chocolate, but not much else…I was expecting to be hit with a blast of spice (it IS a LFD after all), but it was a very muted beginning…

 So, by the Final Third of the cigar, I knew I had been had.
-I had spent the whole time (the cigar took about 1.5 hours to smoke, which is actually fairly quick for a cigar this size) thinking that at ANY MOMENT, that classic Litto Gomez taste was going to kick me in the balls, but I was disappointed.
-After the first half, I also had to touch up the stick 4 separate times, which I found odd, considering how well the cigar seemed to be made…
+I had spent the whole time (the cigar took about one and a half hours to smoke, which is actually fairly quick for a cigar this size) thinking that at ANY MOMENT, that classic Litto Gomez taste was going to kick me in the balls, but I was disappointed.
+After the first half, I also had to touch up the stick four separate times, which I found odd, considering how well the cigar seemed to be made.

 - The band on this cigar is unlike anything I have ever seen, it is really quite wonderful.

 - I got some hints of Perfume at the nub of the cigar, but I am going to chalk that up to my taste starved mind looking for anything to latch onto while smoking this.

 - I am extremely disappointed that a cigar that costs this much money can taste like it cost $4.
 And I know quite a few $4 sticks that would knock this on its ass.
 I am filing this one in the Could not possibly live up to the hype folder.

 I would have gotten more flavor if I had wrapped up six $5 bills and smoked them instead of this.
 Save your money.